aomini/Blog/README.md

+# Table of contents
+## Delete permisison

 # laravel debugger
 # Activity feeds
 # filters
 ## Delete permisison

+>This demonstrates the use of laravel policies.

 - Deletion permission is achieved using the Laravel Policy on update function.
 ```php
 public function update(User $user, Article $article)